What Is Global Trade Management

 • Geopolitical Risks: Political instability, trade wars, and other geopolitical events can significantly impact global trade flows and create uncertainty for businesses.
 GTM requires strategies for mitigating these risks.

-• Supply Chain Disruptions: Unexpected events such as natural disasters, pandemics, and port congestion can disrupt supply chains, leading to delays, increased costs, and potential revenue losses.
-Robust contingency planning is essential for resilient GTM.
+• Supply Chain Disruptions: Unexpected events such as natural disasters, pandemics, and port congestion can disrupt supply chains, leading to delays, increased costs, and potential revenue losses. dependable contingency planning is essential for resilient GTM.

 The Strategic Importance of Global Trade Management